amscott0/GrapplingGame/README.md

 If you just want to run the game:

-- Provided in the Github repo in Build is an executable file (Grappling Game.exe) that should run fine on Windows machines.
-It has not been tested on Mac or Linux.
+- Windows: In the Build folder, find the executable Grappling Game.exe.
+- macOS: In the Build.app folder, find the file Grappling Game.
+- Linux: In the Build_linux folder, find the file Grappling Game.

+Note: only the Windows version has been tested thoroughly, so the macOS and Linux versions may have some bugs.

 Game bindings and info:
 - Basic movement: WASD keys controls movement, mouse movement controls camera,